 To rent a spot here, expect to pay anywhere from $250 to $500 a month.

 1. Puget Sound, Lake Washington

-Last on our list, we have a place that perfectly blends nature and the metropolis life: Seattle.
+Last on our list; we have a place that perfectly blends nature and the metropolis life: Seattle.

 What better place for boaters who want to get away from it while still having access to normal city amenities.
 Some of those amenities include nightlife, restaurants, and shopping centers.

-In this area, you can find yourself surrounded by forests and wildlife (great for those who want to fish).
+You can find yourself surrounded by forests and wildlife (great for those who want to fish).
 And you get all that at a close distance to the developed and living city that is Seattle.

 How To Choose A Location To Live On A Boat

 When choosing a place to dock your boat for you to live aboard, you have to consider a couple of things.

 This is the first thing you have to consider.
 Do you prefer a cold morning breeze or a warm summer greeting when you wake up?

 Aside from that, you also have to figure out what the weather is like at the marina.
 You don’t want to live in a place with troubled waters that could be dangerous for you and the boat.